vottini/jsonbp/docs/schema.md

 | datetime | format | "%Y-%m-%d %H:%M:%S" |
 | string | minLength<br>maxLength | 0<br>1024 |

-Some of the specificities need an explanation:
+Some of the specificities may warrant an explanation:

 **decimal**
-*fractionalLength*:
-*decimalSeparator*:
-*groupSeparator*:
+*fractionalLength*: Number of digits after the radix *decimalSeparator*: Character that represents the radix *groupSeparator*: Character used to simplify reading big numbers

 **bool**
-*coerce*:
+*coerce*: If false, only **true** and **false** are acceptable booleans, otherwise (if "coerce" is true) during deserialization, truthy values will be accepted as **true** and falsy values will be accepted as **false**.

 **datetime**
-*format*:
+*format*: Format used for datetime parsing.
+It'll be directy fed to strptime() [https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior)

 ## Derived types

 It's possible to register and reuse the specialization of a type.
-This is done by the **type** directive, which creates a **derived type** that applies inherently all the specificities defined for it.
+This is done by the **type** directive, which creates a **derived type** that withholds all the specificities defined for it.
 This directive has the following syntax:

 ```
 type <derived type> : <parent type> (<specificity>, <specificity>, ...)